alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-In case you parsed over, here's the moneyshot of EZClientAuth one more time:
+In case you parsed over, here's the moneyshot of EZClientAuth:

 `manager.configure(for: authProvider)`

-We use the `Auth.configure` method to <i>method-inject</i> the `RemoteAuthProvider` into our singleton `AuthManager`
+We use the `Auth.configure` method to <i>method-inject</i> the `RemoteAuthProvider` into our singleton `AuthManager`.

 In our application we can simply configure our `AuthManager` with any authProvider we've written an implementation for, and rest assured that our remote, cached, and runtime AuthSession will all remain synchronized thanks to the controlled and tested code paths of the `AuthManager`.